I want to hire you. Yes, you.

 I turn down work sometimes.
 I may be busy, which is great, but sometimes the work just isn’t the best fit.
 If someone is offering low pay, low quality images, requires extensive masking and retouching skills.. oh, and needs it in like 12 hours…. just walk away.

-Demanding clients who make unreasonable requests will only lead to more headaches later on.
+Demanding clients who make unreasonable requests will only lead to more headaches later on, so save your energy and sanity for your appreciative and adequate clients.

-To wrap up these thoughts, you should be building a solid portfolio, building a website, and using free services like Google Local, Pintrest, Behance, and anywhere you can think of, to get your images out there.
+To wrap up these thoughts, you should be building a solid portfolio, building a website, and using free services like Google, Instagram, Pintrest, Behance, and anywhere you can think of, to get your images out there.
 Try to meet some professionals, whose work compliments your own.

 Start small, and within your reach.
 Word of mouth will grow your business via networking within smaller circles.
 Once work starts coming in, you will be in a better position to charge more, and select better jobs for yourself.